MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-proxy-internet.md

 > Parent registry path location for "PreferStaticProxyForHttpRequest" is "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection"<br>
 > The following command can be used to insert the registry value in the correct location:<br>
 > ```reg add "HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection" /v PreferStaticProxyForHttpRequest /t REG_DWORD /d 1 /f```<br>
-> The above registry key is relevant to MsSense.exe version 10.8210.* and later, or version 10.8049.* (for Unified Agent on Windows Server 2012/2016)
+> The above registry value is relevant from MsSense.exe version 10.8210.* and later, or version 10.8049.* and later on Windows Server 2012/2016.